BandiKarthik362k/AutoCart/README.md

   - optuna

 # Implementation details
-- Collected sample images of different types of products, products inside a shelf, in different angles.
+- Collected sample images of different types of products, products inside a shelf, in different angles. (images removed from data section for privacy)
 - scrapped images on multiple time frame intervals from a video using open CV on different frame levels.
 - I have augmented the collected samples using torchvision , so that the model will learn enough edges and corners in detecting the objects.
 - Did hyperparamter tuning using Optuna in fining the the best Learning rates, Mosaic, and mixups and warmups for the schedule leraning rates.